casmls/casmls.github.io/_posts/2017-03-02-VINandDNA.md

 comments: true
 ---

-This week Robin led our discussion of two papers - "Value Iteration Networks" by Tamar et al. that won Best Paper at ICML 2016 and "Unsupervised learning for physical interaction through video prediction".
+This week Robin led our discussion of two papers - "Value Iteration Networks" by Tamar et al., which won Best Paper at NIPS 2016, and "Unsupervised learning for physical interaction through video prediction" by Finn et al, also from NIPS 2016.
 The former introduces a novel connection between convolutional architectures and the value iteration algorithm of reinforcement learning, and presents a model that generalizes better to new tasks.
 The latter introduces a number of architectures for video prediction.
 A common theme in both papers is the exploitation of local structure in the problem in order to simplify the resulting calculations.
 <!--more-->

+_The figures and tables below are copied from the aforementioned papers._

 Value Iteration Networks
 ========================